 Get rid of bad behaviors and habits that don’t serve you

-To maximize your time and energy, leave the stuff that didn’t serve you in 2023.
-As part of the Start, Stop, Continue model, figure out what held you back.
+To maximize your time and energy, leave the stuff that didn’t serve you last year.
+As part of the Steady, Stop, Start model, figure out what held you back.
 It’s really hard to reach your goals if things you are actively doing are holding you back.
 Consider what is no longer working for you and get it out of your life.
 Recognize negative patterns and stop this behavior.

 James Clear, author of Atomic Habits, talks about replacing bad habits with good habits if you’re trying to make a change.
 As you think about last year, think through what was missing.
 Is there a potentially good habit that you can start that will replace a bad habit?
-Or maybe continue to do more of the good stuff that worked for you last year.
+Or maybe hold steady the good stuff that worked for you last year.
+Or embrace these habits that supported you even more.

 Reward yourself